wh4ky/SysImplode/README.md

 ## Future Development

 Planned enhancements include utilizing the GPU for massively parallel number generation to maximize system load.
-Integration with distributed computing frameworks will also be explored to expand the program's capabilities across multiple machines.
 Additional command line arguments and better error handling are also on the roadmap.

 ## Downloads